MooshiMochi/ManhwaUpdatesBot/README.md

 ## Notes

-The following websites will not work unless a custom user-agent allowed by the owner is used:
+For developers: The following websites will not work unless a custom user-agent allowed by the owner is used:

 - https://aquamanga.com
 - https://anigliscans.com